Google Nest Cam Review 2023

 Night Vision

 Once again, I’m going to have to ding the Nest Cam here.
 Rather than embracing new color night vision technology, the Nest Cam’s after-hours picture is only IR-powered black and white.
-Again, I kind of expected more, like I saw in our review of the Arlo Pro 3.
+Again, I kind of expected more, like I saw in our review of the Arlo Pro 3 or in our Ring Spotlight Cam review.

 Nest Cam’s night vision